-Statements provided by your lender.
-If you receive monthly statements showing the closing balance or the average balance for the month, you can use either to figure your average balance for the year.
+Complete lines 1 and 2 of Table 1 by including the separate average balances of any you can use either to figure your average balance for the year.
 You can treat the balance as zero for any month the mortgage was not secured by your qualified home.